Qiskit/RFCs/0000-scheduled-circuit.md

         Raise CircuitError if total duration of the targets does not equals to the duration of reference.
         """

-    def insert(self,
-               reference: LengthedInstruction?Positions?,
-               target: LengthedInstruction?Positions?,
-               shift: bool = False):
-        """Mutably insert the target instruction just before the reference instruction.
-        If shift is True, all the following instructions will be shifted by the duration of the target.
-        If shift is False, raise CircuitError if no enough idle time before the reference instruction.
-        """

     # """Ordered instructions on a specified qubit."""
     # def instructions_on(self, qubit_index: int) -> List[LengthedInstruction]: